worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 November 12, 1980\.
 Voyager 1 at Saturn.

-Sarah was back at JPL this time.
+Liv was back at JPL this time.
 Couldn't take vacation again without raising suspicions.
 But she'd prepared.
 She had her recorder hidden in her bag, connected to a backup monitoring station, tuned to the frequency.

 The Saturn encounter was different from Jupiter.
 More moons, more complex.
 The rings were the main scientific focus—Cassini Division, Encke Gap, thousands of ringlets in exquisite detail.
 The images were breathtaking.

-But Sarah was listening to something else.
+But Liv was listening to something else.

 The five-note signal appeared again at closest approach.
 Same pattern, same frequency.
 But this time, something changed.